-1. Make sure you have git installed with version newer than 2.13, and python version 3.5 or later (see Before you continue).
+1. Make sure you have git installed with version newer than 2.13, that the python version is 3.6 or later (see Before you continue), and that pip is up-to-date (pip install -U pip).
 Also make sure that the location to which the python binaries will be installed (which is ~/.local/bin by default) is in your PATH.
-You might want to add the following line to one of your login or profile files, e.g. ~/.bash_profile, ~/.bashrc, ~/.profile, etc.:
+You might want to add the following line to one of your login or profile files, e.g. ~/.bash_profile, ~/.bashrc, ~/. profile, etc.: